okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 Multi-tenancy in the OIN refers to the concept that as an ISV, you support several instances of your app, each with a unique credential system for your customers.
 An instance of an app that contains the infrastructure to support a group of users is considered a tenant.
 See [Tenants in Okta](/docs/guides/oin-sso-overview/#tenants-in-okta).

-You must provide a method for each of your customer tenants to uniquely connect to their Okta org.
+Provide a method for each of your customer tenants to uniquely connect to their Okta org.
 This allows your customers to find your app integration from the OIN catalog in their own Okta org.
 Then, they can instantiate the app integration with their unique tenant credentials, either with your support or on their own.

 #### SAML SSO multi-tenant example

-The following multi-tenant example demonstrates the scenario where your Okta app integration supports SAML SSO and you configure SSO for your customers:
+The following multi-tenant example demonstrates the scenario where your Okta app integration supports Security Assertion Markup Language (SAML) SSO and you configure SSO for your customers:

 * Customer A and customer B have separate instances of your app within their own Okta orgs.
 Each customer has their own set of users.
 Both customers use Okta as an IdP.
 * Customer A adds your integration to their Okta org and obtains the SAML metadata from the integration.
 They contact you to enable SSO for their users on your app and forward you the SAML metadata.